Applib-OpenHarmony/Verbal_Expressions/README.md

 ## JS Verbal Expressions - HMOS

 Verbal Expressions is a Javascript library that helps construct difficult regular expressions.

-Not everyone is a regex expert, and in practical use cases, a developer needs a semantic, understandable and API-based approach for string matching.
+A developer needs a semantic, understandable and API-based approach for string matching.

 This modified and updated utility library is now completely ready for tackling complex problems in Harmony OS.